MacMurray College: Academics

 In the 2013–14 academic year, MacMurray offered a 26-major, 16-minor liberal arts curriculum with associate, bachelor, master and doctoral degrees.
 The school reinforces the liberal arts with an emphasis on professional preparation through academic majors that are career-focused.
-Some of the college's top majors include nursing, criminal justice, homeland security, deaf and hard-of-hearing education and American Sign Language interpreting, teacher preparation and social work.
-MacMurray's deaf education and interpreter programs benefit from the College's proximity to the Illinois School for the Deaf, also located in Jacksonville.
+Some of the college's top majors include nursing, criminal justice, homeland security, deaf and hard-of-hearing education, Business Administration and American Sign Language interpreting, teacher preparation and social work.
+MacMurray's deaf education and interpreter programs benefit from the college's proximity to the Illinois School for the Deaf, also located in Jacksonville.

 Beginning with the fall semester of 2014, MacMurray began offering online degrees in business administration and homeland security.
-Business administration offers concentrations in organizational leadership, entrepreneurship, human resource management, supply chain management, marketing and management.
-The homeland security major offers concentrations in counterterrorism, cyber security, emergency management and intelligence.
+Business administration offered concentrations in organizational leadership, entrepreneurship, human resource management, supply chain management, marketing and management.
+The homeland security major offered concentrations in counterterrorism, cyber security, emergency management and intelligence.

 However, later in the fall of 2014, MacMurray announced it would phase out ten majors or minors with low enrollment and interest among prospective students, including history, English, Spanish, physical education, philosophy/religion and a chemistry minor.

 The Center for Learning Excellence provided academic support to students outside of the classroom.
 Center for Learning Excellence staff members are certified by the Kellogg Institute for the Training and Certification of Developmental Educators.

 Jesse stated that the nursing program was "strong".